dzlau/stripe-supabase-saas-template/README.md

 #### Setup Google OAUTH Social Auth
 You can easily set up social auth with this template.
 First navigate to google cloud and create a new project.
 All code is written.
-You just need to add the `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` to your `.env` file.
+You just need to add the `GOOGLE_OAUTH_CLIENT_ID` and `GOOGLE_OAUTH_CLIENT_SECRET` to your `.env` file.

 1. Follow these [instructions](https://supabase.com/docs/guides/auth/social-login/auth-google?queryGroups=environment&environment=server) to set up Google OAuth.

 #### Setup Github OAUTH Social Auth
 You can easily set up social auth with this template.
 First navigate to google cloud and create a new project.
 All code is written.
-You just need to add the `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` to your `.env` file.
+You just need to add the `GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET` to your `.env` file.

 1. Follow these [instructions](https://supabase.com/docs/guides/auth/social-login/auth-github?queryGroups=environment&environment=server) to set up Github OAuth.